dat3Cph/material/flow1/jpa/week1/PointsExercise.md

 You will do that with help from the JPA and Hibernate frameworks, which will handle the database interactions for you.
 Lombok will also be used to reduce boilerplate code.
 PostgresSQL and PgAdmin will be used as the database and database management tool, respectively.

+**In the test class you would normally use a test database, but for this exercise you can use the same database as the application.**

 ## Exercise

 1. Create a new JPA project.
 (Link above)